Not For Sale

 Noel Maghathe is a Mixed Palestinian American artist and graduate of the Art Academy of Cincinnati.
 Dedicated to gender and identity politics, Maghathe uses performance, sculpture and installation to advance socially conscious dialogues centering queer voices.

 Tiffany Tran is a Vietnamese American artist currently living in Cincinnati, Ohio.
 She is originally from Madison, Wisconsin and graduated in 2017 from the Art Academy of Cincinnati with a BFA in sculpture.
 Her work touches on the experiences of a southeast Asian American person living in the Midwest.

 Anytime Dept. started out as an unnamed project between two artists who wanted to celebrate the overlaps in their communities and to support rich dialogues that extended beyond the tradition of works in space.
 Since forming the base of our argument-as-project, we have devoted resources to this frontier in gestures of devotion to a lingering idealism about the endeavor of art making.
 No one will create space for you if you don’t make it for yourself.
-This exhibition diverges and perfectly encompasses what we have created.
 We aim to consider and support artists who are challenging existing models of survival, who are creating new channels of the politic by inventing it, who are allowing the shapes of these tributaries to formulate as they carve out pathways and alternatives.